vampd/drupal/README.md

     "install": {
       "install_configure_form.update_status_module": "'array(FALSE,FALSE)'",
       "--clean-url": 1 # enable clean urls on site install },
+    # Build the site using drush make
+    "drush_make" :{
+      "api": "2",
+      # Pull in all drush make files needed for the make
+      "files": {
+        "default": "build-profile.make",
+        "core": "drupal-org-core.make"
+      },
+      # Use a template or use the the default file
+      "template": false
+    },
     "settings": {
       "profile": "standard", # if action is clean, this install profile will be installed